USA and Canada

 Please report to the check-in desks at the airport of where further security checks will be conducted to ensure your Boarding Pass can then be printed.

 It is important to remember that you are checked in and failure to report to the checkin desks in a timely manner will result in being removed from the flight.

 Since November 2009, passengers to the USA have been subject to a security check by the TSA (Transportation Security Administration).
 Airlines are obliged to send the required information to the TSA three days prior to departure for checking, and to verify the Security Administration's results.
 Condor will send the information, encrypted under the strictest security standards, to the American TSA.
 Your data will not be used further.

-when entering or leaving the USA, stopping over in the USA, and on some flights over the USA (flyover destinations: from/to Cancun, Havana, Varadero, Holguin, Santa Clara and Toronto, Vancouver).
-It does not matter whether you booked your Condor flight or Thomas Cook Airlines flight via condor.com, through a physical travel agency, an online travel agency or as part of an all-inclusive arrangement with a tour operator.
+All USA-bound flights operated by Condor flights are affected: when entering or leaving the USA, stopping over in the USA, and on some flights over the USA (flyover destinations: from/to Cancun, Havana, Varadero, Holguin, San Jose, Santa Clara and Toronto, Vancouver).
+It does not matter whether you booked your Condor flight via condor.com, through a physical travel agency, an online travel agency or as part of an all-inclusive arrangement with a tour operator.